 The FMLA provide two forms of leave.
 (1) Exigency leave is available to service members of any branch of the Armed Services deployed to a foreign country.
 (2) Family caregiver leave applies to family members of veterans for up to five years after the veteran leaves service.
 Family leave to care for a covered service member is available up to five years after the veteran leaves the service if the veteran develops an injury or illness that was incurred or aggravated while on active duty.
 The five year window for veterans is intended to help veterans who suffer from post-traumatic stress disorder and other conditions that are not necessarily evident at the time the service member leaves active duty.
 USERRA provides that employees serving in the uniformed services can elect to continue their group health coverage under an employer-sponsored group health plan for a period of up to 18 months.
 The Act increases that maximum period of group health plan coverage available for employees covered by USERRA from 18 months to 24 months, and applies to continuation coverage elections made on or after December 10, 2004.
-Employers dealing with service member employment and benefit protections can get more information from the U.S. Department of Labor at Veterans' Employment and Training Service (VETS).
-Information on the USERRA Notice Requirement is covered at USERRA - Compliance Assistance.
+Employers dealing with service member employment and benefit protections can get more information from the U.S. Department of Labor at Veterans' Employment & Training Services.
+Information on USERRA is available at elaws-USERRA Advisor, and Notice Requirement is covered at Compliance Assistance.